PhuocOng/DPUnity/README.md

 - To contribute to the codebase, **create a new branch, make your changes, commit them, and create a pull request on the original repository**.
 See [GitHub's documentation on pull requests](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/about-pull-requests) for more information.
 - Note that to run the reporting system and counseling call feature, you will need to set up appropriate credentials and connections to necessary services, which are not included in this repository for security reasons.
 Please contact the project maintainers for guidance on setting up these features for local development.

-### How Can We Improve DPUnity in the Future? :seedling:
+### How Can We Improve **DPUnity** in the Future? :seedling:
-While we are proud of our accomplishments with DPUnity, there is always room for improvement and growth.
-In the future, we can enhance DPUnity by:
+While we are proud of our accomplishments with **DPUnity**, there is always room for improvement and growth.
+In the future, we can enhance **DPUnity** by:
 1. **Enhancing the Safe Map feature** by incorporating real-time data, such as _campus security alerts and crime statistics_, to provide a more comprehensive and accurate view of safety on campus.
-2. **Developing a mobile app** to make DPUnity _more accessible on-the-go_.
+2. **Developing a mobile app** to make **DPUnity** _more accessible on-the-go_.
 This would enable students to _easily report incidents and access support resources_ from their smartphones or tablets.
 3. **Integrating a live chat feature**, where students can connect with trained peer counselors and mental health professionals in real-time.
 This would provide _immediate support and guidance_ for those who may be hesitant to seek help in person.
-4. **Developing event notification system** _allows on-campus clubs and organizations to share their social events and activities with students on the DPUnity platform_.
+4. **Developing event notification system** _allows on-campus clubs and organizations to share their social events and activities with students on the **DPUnity** platform_.
 Our website will sends the message through email to inform students the upcoming event on campus.

 ### Installation & set up :desktop_computer:
 1. Clone the repository: `git clone https://github.com/PhuocOng/Hackathon-WICS.git`